A reader asked:

 But these complaints can take a long while when they go to the ombudsman – possibly over a year.

-So it’s important your finances are in a sustainable while the complaints go through.
+So it’s important your finances are sustainable while the complaints go through.
 You can’t plan to carry on scraping by on £60 a week – that is too little to manage on.

 - you make one affordable payment a month to StepChange;